Matroid 1-sum #

 :

 Any 1-sum of regular matroids is a regular matroid.
-This is the first of the three parts of the easy direction of the Seymour's theorem.
+This is part one (of three) of the easy direction of the Seymour's theorem.